NormFrenette/GatsbyBlog/content/blog/Looper/design-options/index.md

 > With this design, if the buffer is required (plugging guitar directly into the looper pedal), a small (6 inches) cable 1/4 inch male plug to 3.5 mm male plug (mono) must be used to connect the Buffer output jack to the sound card mic input jack.

 > Also, with the Buffer switch set to off, a 1/4 inch guitar patch cord can be connected to the 1/4" input jack, and the 1/4 inch output jack is connected to the sound card mic input via the 6 inch adapter canle - allowing for a standard pedal to feed the looper.

+> This option has True Bypass however, for the buffer only: When the Mode switch is in Edit Mode, the guitar input is connected directly to the buffer output 1/4 inch female jack, effictively bypassing the buffer.

 ![Looper separated Option](./optionSeparate.png)